Saber Verb Conjugation: Complete Spanish Guide

 Example:

 - Yo sabría qué hacer si tuviera más información.
-(I would know what to do if I had more information.)

 The conditional often appears in "if-then" type sentences where you're describing hypothetical situations.